gkwa/manyeast/prompt-golang-json-shape-may-change/cuelang-desc.md

 In general, in CUE one starts with a broad definition of a type, describing all possible instances.
 One then narrows down these definitions, possibly by combining constraints from different sources (departments, users), until a concrete data instance remains.

 Push, not pull, constraints
-CUE’s constraints act as data validators, but also double as a mechanism to reduce boilerplate.
+CUE's constraints act as data validators, but also double as a mechanism to reduce boilerplate.
 This is a powerful approach, but requires some different thinking.
 With traditional inheritance approaches one specifies the templates that are to be inherited from at each point they should be used.
 In CUE, instead, one selects a set of nodes in the configuration to which to apply a template.
 This selection can be at a different point in the configuration altogether.

 Another way to view this, a JSON configuration, say, can be defined as a sequence of path-leaf values.
 For instance,